CRS Calculator

 Why is the CRS score increasing?

-By using the CRS score calculator, Express Entry ranks the profiles of candidates in the Express Entry pool.
+By using the CRS score calculator, Comprehensive Ranking System ranks the profiles of candidates in the Express Entry pool.
 Profiles of immigrants with high-demanding skills and higher Job Experience are at higher rank.
-IRCC mainly invites those profiles to Express Entry with higher Canada PR points to target only those immigrants with high skill sets, this causes an increase in the CRS Calculator score cut-off.
+IRCC mainly invites those profiles in Comprehensive Ranking System with higher Canada PR points to target only those immigrants with high skill sets, this causes an increase in the CRS Calculator score cut-off.

-But as these profiles are limited in numbers, thus to fulfil the targets of admission for new immigrants, the Express Entry points for Canada PR Visa remain decreased.
+But as these profiles are limited in numbers, thus to fulfil the targets of admission for new immigrants, the Canada immigration points for Canada PR Visa remain decreased.

 If my CRS score is below 400 points?